python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 ##         ├── chair.txt
 ##         ├── table.txt
 ##         └── desk.txt
+##
+## Consider: (a) After you create the directory structure and files show above (the 'tree'), from what
+##    directory location should you run the 'tree' command to see the entire tree.
+##    Alterenatively, how can you use use the tree command to see that specific tree structure (no more, no less) if
+##    your current directory (shown in your command prompt) is different than in (a).
+I.e., Run tree without using the cd command beforehand.

 ## 11
 ## You can evaluate a command within another command: